erduotong/nuitka-doc-zh/docs/--help.md

                         Use e.g. a string like
                         '{CACHE_DIR}/{COMPANY}/{PRODUCT}/{VERSION}' which is a
                         good static cache path, this will then not be removed.
+    --onefile-cache-mode=ONEFILE_CACHED_MODE
+                        This mode is inferred from your use of the spec.
+If it contains runtime dependent paths, "auto" resolves to "temporary" which will make sure to remove the unpacked binaries after execution, and cached will not remove it and see to reuse its contents during next execution for faster startup times.
     --onefile-child-grace-time=GRACE_TIME_MS
                         When stopping the child, e.g. due to CTRL-C or shutdown, etc. the Python code gets a